msc-computer-science-group-4/New-Bank-Group-4/README.md

 # Application setup and navigation

-In this section we will walk you through how to navigate within the app.
+In this section we will walk you through how to setup and navigate through the New Bank Java application.

 ## Setup Google Authentication